InverseIntegral/ctf_writeups/writeup.md

 132 114 107 105 101 75 75 75 75 75 75
 ```

 The `75`s at the end could be equal signs of a base64 encoding.
-When checking an ascii table we can see that `75` is the
+When checking an ASCII table we can see that `75` is the
 octal representation of =.
 Decoding the numbers gives us:

 ```